erdg/learning-picolisp/unnest-your-mess-with-and.md

-# Unraveling your Nests with 'and'
+# Unnest your mess with 'and'

 Every now and again I find myself writing code that looks something like this,
 ```lisp